Friday, November 24, 7-9 PM at Access Gallery 222 East Georgia St.

 “Hello, and welcome to yet another edition of Pender Guy.”

-UBC Asian Canadian and Asian Migration Studies and CiTR 101.9FM & Discorder Magazine presents: Pender Guy Radio Listening Party!
+UBC Asian Canadian and Asian Migration Studies and CiTR 101.9FM & Discorder Magazine present: Pender Guy Radio Listening Party!

 40 years ago, the Pender Guy program helped Chinese Canadians and Asian Canadians discover and create community radio.
 Join us in celebrating the very first English-language radio program created in Canada about the Chinese Canadian community.
 We will be listening to clips of Pender Guy Radio, followed by a community discussion.
 Light refreshments will be provided.